Notification Settings

 ServFail Errors

 Most of the DNS errors that DNS Check detects are ServFail errors.
-ServFail errors indicate an error communicating with the DNS server, not an issue with the data that the DNS server returned.
+ServFail errors indicate an error communicating with the DNS server, not an issue with the data it returned.
 You can configure how quickly DNS Check notifies you about ServFail errors by editing the "Suppress notifications for up to X consecutive ServFail errors" setting in your Notification Settings page:

 Suppress ServFail error notifications